Silva compass

-Silva Sweden AB is an outdoors products company, most known for their high-grade compasses and other navigational equipment including GPS tools, mapping software, and altimeters for aircraft.
-They also offer a marine range.
-The company's founders - Gunnar Tillander, Alvar Kjellström, Alvid Kjellström, and Björn Kjellström - invented the hugely popular orienteering or protractor compass used around the world for outdoors navigation.
+Silva Sweden AB is an outdoors products company that sells handheld compasses and other navigational equipment including GPS tools, mapping software, aircraft altimeters, and marine navigation tools.
+Silva's founders - Gunnar Tillander, Alvar Kjellström, Arvid Kjellström, and Björn Kjellström - invented the hugely popular orienteering baseplate or protractor compass used around the world for outdoors navigation.

-Silva Sweden AB is a company created and based in Sweden that exports worldwide, and operates in numerous countries.
-They have marketing companies in Stockholm, Sweden, Mantes-la-Ville, France, Friedrichsdorf, Germany, and Livingston, Scotland.
-Silva compasses are produced by the HANZA Group's facilities in Suzhou, China.
+Created in Sweden, the company exports worldwide, with marketing companies in Stockholm, Sweden, Mantes-la-Ville, France, Friedrichsdorf, Germany, and Livingston, Scotland.
+Silva compasses are produced for Silva by the HANZA Group in Suzhou, China.

 History

 Silva Sweden AB created their first compass in 1928, and established their company in 1933.

 Below is a Chronological timeline of important dates in the history of Silva Sweden AB: